-Brush the Galette with beaten egg yolk.
+Brush the Galette with beaten egg yolk and cream.

 With the side of a fork or back of a knife, start from the centre of the Galette and score a spiral right up to the edge of the pastry.
 Repeat this to achieve an attractive design.

 Cooking the Galette:

 Cook in the preheated oven at 180°C for 45 minutes.